-The 59 savings banks in Sweden have a market share in deposits and loans of approximately 8%.
+The 59 savings banks in Sweden have a market share of approximately 7% in deposits and 9% in loans.
 Their central institution, Swedbank, is one of Sweden's four largest banking groups.
-It is the market leader in retail banking in Sweden as well as in the three Baltic states of Estonia, Lithuania and Latvia.
+It is the market leader in retail banking in Sweden as well as in the three Baltic states Estonia, Lithuania and Latvia.

 Most Swedish savings banks are still owned by foundations.
-14 savings banks have been converted into public limited companies.
-Swedbank has a stake of between 22% and 50% in five of these savings banks.
-Conversely, the savings banks and the savings bank foundations together hold 14.5% of the shares in Swedbank.
+14 savings banks have been converted into public limited compa-nies.
+Swedbank has a stake of between 22% to 50% in five of these savings banks.
+Conversely, the savings banks and the sav-ings bank foundations together hold 14.96% of the shares in Swedbank.
 These mutual interdependencies, as well as a long-term cooperation agreement, result in close ties between the savings banks and Swedbank.

 Swedbank is a public bank listed on the Stockholm Stock Exchange.
-Nevertheless, due to its history, it often acts like a savings bank and sees itself as a bank for the people, with an obligation to the people and the economy in the region.
+Nevertheless, due to its history, it acts in many cases like a savings bank and sees itself as a bank for the people, with an obligation to the people and the economy in the region.
 With the exception of Sparbanken Syd, all Swedish savings banks are members of the national savings bank association Sparbankernas Riksförbund.